martinuy/JEP-8325511-Security-Providers-Filter/JEP.md

 `jdk.security.providers.filter=SunPKCS11`

 This is incorrect because the SunPKCS11 provider has to be identified by its name and not its class.
 A valid name would have the form of _SunPKCS11-SomeName_.
-A correct filter value for this example would be `SunPKCS11-SomeName or SunPKCS11-*`
+A correct filter value for this example is `SunPKCS11-SomeName or SunPKCS11-*`

 Alternatives